-I've known for awhile now turmeric is one of the healthiest foods you can consume, and I've also noticed it's strategically begun to make its way into many of my favorite skincare products.
+I've known for awhile now turmeric is one of the healthiest foods you can consume, and I've also noticed it's all over the skincare industry.
 It contains curcumin, a chemical compound which studies say can minimize UV damage, clear breakouts, and brighten pigmentation—aka it's Mother Nature's problem solver.
 Another fun fact: Turmeric has been used in the world of alternative medicine for thousands of years and Indian brides and grooms even slather their faces with the stuff for spiritual protection and a pre-ceremony glow.

 Thus, on a particularly late night when a particularly depressing set of dark circles had made their unwelcome appearance (along with two cute pimples—'tis the way life works I guess), I decided to put the viral DIY turmeric mask to the test—keep scrolling for what went down.

 According to Potora's tutorial, the correct ratio of turmeric and buttermilk is one to one.
 (She notes in her video she ran out of actual buttermilk and had to improvise with water and dried milk powder, which works in a pinch but isn't ideal.)
-So after measuring out one tablespoon of turmeric (again, mine is just from Trader Joe's) and one tablespoon of buttermilk, I used a small mixing spatula to whip the concoction into the lightweight mask.
+So after measuring out one tablespoon of turmeric and one tablespoon of buttermilk, I used a small mixing spatula to whip the concoction into the lightweight mask.
 So easy.
 Then, using a small brush, I carefully applied the mask to every inch of my dark under-eyes, making sure to avoid my actual eyes.

-One quick tip: Turmeric stains super easily, so make sure anything you don't want dandelion yellow is out of the way—it even stains porcelain—my sink basin may or may not be a subtle shade of buttercup right now.
-I'm telling myself it's pretty.
+Turmeric stains super easily, so make sure anything you don't want dandelion yellow is out of the way—it even stains porcelain.

 As I gently wiped the mixture of buttermilk and turmeric from under my eyes, I immediately noticed a marked difference in my under-eye circles.
 Thanks to the brightening and exfoliating prowess of the two ingredients, my formerly dark, vampire-esque shadows were suddenly significantly lighter and far more diffused-looking—like magic.
 Plus, even though I did experience a mild heat while wearing the concoction (it does contain curcumin, after all!), I had no redness or irritation after removing the paste from my skin despite my skin's sensitive nature.